Aloe Vera plant is usually propagated from cuttings, but did you know the seeds can also give you an exotic addition?

 As for the stored seeds, you can use them for the following spring season but try using them within a year as they lose their viability afterward.

-Propagating Aloe Vera from the seeds is easy and involves only a few steps.
+Propagating Aloe Vera from the seeds is easy and involves these steps.

 Step 1: Prepare the Seed

-- You can also sow the freshly harvested seeds directly without soaking them in water.
+- You can also sow the freshly harvested seeds directly without soaking them.

 Step 2: Prepare the Seed Starter Mix